alleaffengaffen/tevbox/README.md

 - code-server can automatically forward traffic to dev services exposed on localhost, using the following URL pattern: `<port>.<tevbox_name>.technat.dev`
 - cloning Github repositories is best done using `HTTPS` as code-server can automatically authenticate you against Github using device codes (has to be configured on first use)

+## Limitations

+I'm using a S3 bucket for storing Terraform state.
+Now since Hetzner bills you for empty buckets, the bucket is always created when a new box is needed.
+This means that once the box is deleted, the same hostname can't be used for 14 days (reusing bucket names on Hcloud is only allowed after 14 days).

 ## Preconditions

 For the tevbox project to work, it's important to have some static things:
 - A Hetzner project with:
   - the [account-nuker](https://github.com/the-technat/account-nuker) installed -> see [core](https://github.com/the-technat/core)
   - A cost limit + notification
   - An API token for the project that is allowed to read & write (token is only used within github actions) -> see [core](https://github.com/the-technat/core)
   - An S3 credential -> see [core](https://github.com/the-technat/core)

-  - An S3 bucket for the terraform state (global, shared across tevboxes) -> see [core](https://github.com/the-technat/core)

 - A DNS zone hosted on Hetzner DNS (`technat.dev` for me) -> see [core](https://github.com/the-technat/core)
-  - A DNS API Token (token is used within Github actions and also shared with tevboxes to grab a DNS-01 challenge-based wildcard certificate)
+  - A DNS API Token (token is used within Github actions and also shared with tevboxes to grab a DNS-01 challenge-based wildcard certificate) -> see [core](https://github.com/the-technat/core)
 - A tailscale api key  -> see [core](https://github.com/the-technat/core)
 - This repo